-The persistent tension between experimental control, ecological validity, and optimizing measurement is not new in psychology 16.
-Concern over the first two has motivated many researchers interested in higher-order cognitive phenomena to use dynamic, feature-rich audio/video stimuli in their research, such as films or television episodes (e.g., 8,10,11.
-These stimuli better mirror the social world in terms of both complexity (e.g., containing temporally-sensitive narrative structures, nuanced social interactions and emotional information) and cognitive demand (e.g., resolving ambiguities in narrative events, learning context, interpreting dynamic personal relationships and motivations) (17.
+Tension between experimental control, ecological validity, and optimizing measurement is not new in psychology 16.
+Concern over the first two has motivated many researchers interested in higher-order cognitive phenomena to use dynamic, feature-rich audio/video stimuli in their research, such as films or television episodes (e.g., 8,10,11).
+These stimuli better mirror the social world in terms of both complexity (e.g., containing temporally-sensitive narrative structures, nuanced social interactions and emotional information) and cognitive demand (e.g., resolving ambiguities in narrative events, learning context, interpreting dynamic personal relationships and motivations) 17.
 For instance, a suspenseful drama film may motivate viewers to assess qualities of the various characters and their relationships and to evaluate ambiguous social cues and shifting motivations.
 These processes are akin to resolving real-world uncertainty in social decision-making (e.g., Is this person trustworthy?
 Did she mean to act unfairly?).
 In contrast, a controlled lab task, such as a computerized ultimatum game, isolates decision-making in a simplified, static context, offering participants limited information and clear, quantifiable choices.
 This approach lacks the richness and unpredictability found in natural social interactions.
 However, moving away from a segmented trial or block approach presents its own challenges in terms of assessing psychological experience in (roughly) real time.
 The goal of the present research is to examine the extent to which providing real-time ratings of psychological experience impacts subsequent neural activity, memory for complex narrative content, and higher-order social cognition (i.e., person perception).

 A room with a view: Constraining and rating psychological phenomena during film viewing.
 Not all forms of film or television viewing are created equal.
 For example, passively watching a formulaic procedural crime drama can feel very different than being fully engaged with a suspenseful horror film or unpredictable thriller.
 Below, we outline two different types of film viewing examined in the present research – expressive active and reflective active – and conceptually contrast them with passive viewing, or what has been the default approach in the literature.

 Expressive active viewing.
 One solution to modeling subjective is to capture continuous, self-report ratings of a pre-defined subjective construct while engaging with dynamic, feature-rich stimuli – or what we term expressive active viewing (See 1,2 for reviews in the context of neuroimaging).
-Continuous self-report rating approaches have been used extensively beyond neuroimaging as a high-resolution representation of subjective experiences (16,18,19, but see 3 for a review).
-These approaches transform a passive viewing experience into an active process by giving subjects an explicit question to consider or instructions to follow (e.g., X, Y) while watching the stimulus.
+Continuous self-report rating approaches have been used extensively beyond neuroimaging as a high-resolution representation of subjective experiences 16,18,19 (but see 3 for a review).
+These approaches transform a passive viewing experience into an active process by giving subjects an explicit question to consider or instructions to follow (e.g., “How amused do you feel?” in response to stimuli with differing emotional content, “How much do you trust this character?” in response to a suspenseful mystery narrative) while watching the stimulus.
 These guidelines likely narrow focus and circumscribe cognition 20 relative to passive viewing paradigms.
 They also afford researchers a window into a specific subjective assessment.
 Consequently, active viewing paradigms may yield greater experimental control by engaging more deliberative, top-down attention processes than passive, naturalistic viewing 21–23.